Suryakumar-Selvakumar/Binary-Search-Trees/README.md

   - Is-Balanced?

-Please have a look at my project plan if you'd like to see my thought process behind building this project.
+Please find my project plan if you'd like to see my thought process behind building this project.